 What is Canada you say?
 Easy answer, it is a scenic, clean, spacious and fun place to visit!
 And, by world standards, really quite inexpensive!
 Now wait, don't go away, please give us a chance to explain!
-But first, a few statistics about Canada's ten provinces and three territories;
+But first, a few statistics, 2018 estimated growth from the 2016 census, about Canada's ten provinces and three territories;

 A visitor to Canada will find the amenities of the world's larger cities here in our metropolitan areas but on a smaller, less hectic scale.
 You can partake in a delightful old English tea shop in Victoria or view an opera in Vancouver, experience western vitality in Calgary, Edmonton, Regina and Winnipeg, encounter almost all of the world's cultures in Toronto (which at just under 3 million is Canada's largest city), see the splendor of our federal parliament buildings in Ottawa, speak French with the helpful people of Montreal, view history at Quebec City's Plains of Abraham along the mighty St. Lawrence and be treated royally by the richly accented inhabitants of Fredericton, Halifax, Charlottetown and St. John's, where a lobster maritime treat is not to be missed.

 For a country of immense area, travel is relatively easy and inexpensive in all but the extremes of our winter weather.
 Whether by boat, train, plane, bus or private automobile, transportation corridors are everywhere.
 Travel agent bookings can be made to just about any place in Canada and car rentals are usually available at any destination for further exploration.
 But we have said Canada, for all its scenery and spaciousness is a bargain hunter's delight.
 How so?
-Well, for example, you can still find lodging almost anywhere for less than $150 Canadian per night.
-Add $50 to $75C per person and you can enjoy basic but wholesome meals for each day.
-Transportation costs will vary from center to center (one liter of 87 octane gasoline is around $1.00) but a return airflight from Victoria to St. John's can be booked for less than $2000C.
-Play a round of golf or ski for a day for around $75C at most courses or resorts.
-And remember, as of this date, the American dollar is worth about $1.05C although Canadian taxes such as PST and GST or HST tend to quickly absorb the difference.
+Well, for example, you can still find lodging almost anywhere for less than $200 Canadian per night.
+Add $50 to $100C per person and you can enjoy basic but wholesome meals for each day.
+Transportation costs will vary from center to center (one liter of 87 octane gasoline is around $1.40) but a return airflight from Vancouver to St. John's can be booked for less than $1000C.
+Play a round of golf or ski for a day for around $80C at many courses or resorts.
+And remember, as of 2018, the American dollar is worth about $1.30C although Canadian taxes such as PST and GST or HST can absorb some of the difference.